 - Playlist Creation

-We hope that this article has cleared up the key differences between YouTube and Vevo, and will give you the direction you need when planning to release your next music video.
+We hope that this article has given you some things to consider, and will give you the direction you need to optimize your next video release.

 - Need help with YouTube Optimization?
 No problem. // Check out our YouTube Optimization Service to learn how to get started.